 As the oldest of six children and the mama of a little boy, Grace knows the value of providing good literature to children.
 She loves writing—and reading—children’s stories.
 (In fact, her trips to the bookstore often include long visits to the children’s section!)

 Robyn recently self-published her first book: A BIG Little Bear, which is a children’s picture book for ages two to six about a little bear who wants to grow up too fast.

-Robyn assists with both writing and providing graphics for a Sunday school curriculum project that her church is preparing to publish.
-She is also part of the church’s music team.
+Robyn assists with both writing and providing graphics for a Sunday school curriculum project that her church and is also part of the church’s music team.